Go Back

 Instructions

 • Bring the water to a boil in a pot.
-Once it boils, turn the heat down to maintain a gentle simmer (boiling makes the stock cloudy).
-Put the kezurikatsuo into a disposable tea bag, or wrap it in cheese cloth and tie the top.
+Once it reaches a boil, reduce the heat to maintain a gentle simmer (boiling can make the stock cloudy).
+Place the kezurikatsuo into a disposable tea bag, or wrap it in cheesecloth and tie the top.

 For the dashi:

-• Drop the satchel in the water along with the kombu if you are using it.
-You can also just put the kezurikatsuo straight into the water and strain it when the stock is done.
-Let this steep for about 15 minutes, then discard the tea bag, or strain the stock into another pot and discard the solids.
+• Drop the satchel into the water along with the kombu, if using.
+Alternatively, you can add the kezurikatsuo directly to the water and strain it out when the stock is done.
+Let it steep for about 15 minutes, then discard the tea bag or strain the stock into another pot and discard the solids.

 For the Abura-age:

-• Add everything except the abura age into a small pot and bring to a boil.
-Once the sugar has dissolved, add the abura-age and simmer, flip several times until most of the liquid is absorbed and the abura-age is a deep brown color.
+• Add everything except the abura-age to a small pot and bring to a boil.
+Once the sugar has dissolved, add the abura-age and simmer, flipping it several times until most of the liquid is absorbed and the abura-age reaches a deep brown color.

-• Transfer from the pot to a small bowl and allow it to cool a bit.
-When it's cool enough to handle, press out some of the excess liquid.
-You don't want to squeeze all the liquid out, just enough to keep it from being salty.
+• Transfer the contents from the pot to a small bowl and allow it to cool slightly.
+When it’s cool enough to handle, press out some of the excess liquid.
+You don’t want to squeeze out all the liquid, just enough to prevent it from being too salty.

-• Boil a large pot of water and boil the udon for the length of time specified on the package.
-If the instructions are in Japanese, click here to figure out how long you should boil it for.
+• Boil a large pot of water and cook the udon for the time specified on the package.

-• Make sure the noodles are al dente, as they will be sitting in a bowl of hot broth, and you don't want them to go soggy before you're done eating them.
-When they're done, rinse them under cold water to stop the cooking.
+• Ensure the noodles are al dente, as they will be sitting in a bowl of hot broth, and you don’t want them to become soggy before you finish eating.
+When they’re done, rinse them under cold water to stop the cooking process.

-• To finish it all off, put the dashi, soy sauce, mirin and sugar into a pot and heat until it comes to a simmer.
-Taste it and add salt if you feel like it needs more.
+• To finish, combine the dashi, soy sauce, mirin, and sugar in a pot and heat until it comes to a simmer.
+Taste and add salt if you feel it needs more.
 Add the noodles to heat through, then divide them into two bowls.

-• Top with the seasoned abura-age, scallions and naruto then pour the broth over everything.
-For a little extra color and kick, you can serve this with shichimi togarashi (Japanese 7 spice chili flakes).
+• Top with the seasoned abura-age, scallions, and naruto, then pour the broth over everything.
+For a little extra color and a kick, you can serve this with shichimi togarashi (Japanese seven-spice chili flakes).

 Notes